-The Ages and Stages Questionnaire (ASQ) is a screening tool used within 45 days of enrollment and then annually at the beginning of each new school year.
+The Ages and Stages Questionnaire (ASQ and ASQ-SE) is a screening tool used within 45 days of enrollment and then annually at the beginning of each new school year.
 We will make every effort to complete screenings in the child's home language through translation.
-Families/caregivers are given access to complete their own ASQ online, and share observations and perspectives of their child's development.
-Results are shared electronically through ASQ online, or can be offered on paper if requested.
+Families/caregivers are given access to complete their own ASQ online and share observations and perspectives of their child's development.
+Results are shared electronically through ASQ online or can be offered on paper if requested.
 We will share the results of your child's screenings in the family's home language.

-2. Teaching Strategies (TS Gold):
+2. Teaching Strategies (TSGold):

 Teaching Strategies (TS Gold) is the comprehensive assessment tool for our early childhood education program.
 It is connected to our chosen curriculum, Creative Curriculum.
-All children, birth through kindergarten, will be assessed within 90 days of enrollment and then annually thereafter; three times per academic year, through formal and informal observations..
+All children, birth through kindergarten, will be assessed within 90 days of enrollment and then annually thereafter: three times per academic year, through formal and informal observations.
 Results are shared during family/teacher conferences three times per year.
+Through conferences, teachers and families can work in collaboration to set goals for the children.
 Teaching Strategies is based on the latest research, is proven valid and reliable, and is fully aligned with the Common Core State Standards, state early learning guidelines and The Head Start Child Development and Early Learning Framework.